DanSiew/pet-owners/README.md

 The scripts uses the strong type using typescripts and es6 syntax and complies into javascripts.

 The projects has been set separation of concern for efficiency of maintenance and a single state storage.

+The purpose of this is exercise is to output a list of all the cats in alphabetical order under a heading of the gender of their owner.

+# Example:

+## Male

+- Angel
+- Molly
+- Tigger

+## Female

+- Gizmo
+- Jasper